Understanding the Types & Characteristics of Big Data

 Characteristic Features of Big Data

-Now that we have looked into what Big Data implies, let us move towards the characteristic features that define Big Data.
-Interestingly, the characteristic features of Big Data were initially defined by the 3 Vs – Volume, Variety and Velocity.
+Now that we have looked into what Big Data implies, let us move towards the characteristics of Big Data.
+Interestingly, the characteristics of Big Data were initially defined by the 3 Vs – Volume, Variety and Velocity.
 In addition to the 3 Vs, there is now also the 4th V which stands for Value.

 When it comes to Big Data, the name itself gives us an idea of what to expect when it comes to the volume.
 Big Data is enormous and to add to that, it is expanding at an explosive rate every minute, even as you’re reading this blog.
 Today, there are so many sources that generate data, such as smart devices, social media, smartphones, emails, online content, feeds, podcasts, videos, images, the list simply goes on and on.
 It is the sheer volume that defines Big Data, making ‘volume’ as one of the key characteristics to consider.